WeirdConstructor/Kickmess/README.md

 but depending on the amount of code I might be okay to maintain contributions.

+## State of Development

+This project is currently (2021-01-05) under heavy development and considered absolutely unstable and alpha.
+So use or try to compile at your own risk :-)

+Make sure to follow [Weird Constructors Mastodon account](https://mastodon.online/web/accounts/150371) or the releases of this project to be notified once I release a beta or stable release.

 ## Building & Installing

     cargo build --release